moseschmiedel/bachelor-thesis/text/thesis.typ

 The end uses the decoded RSSI value `recv_rssi` from a successful `AnchorResponse_t` to calculate the distance between itself and the anchor node with a path-loss model.
 The chosen path-loss model is the log-normal model which is explained in more detail during the evaluation of the distance estimation in @distance_evaluation.
-The estimated distances can then be combined to calculate a position relative to the positions of the anchor nodes by employing the trilateration algorithm or its generalization the multilateration algorithm.
+The estimated distances can then be combined to calculate a position relative to the positions of the anchor nodes by employing the trilateration algorithm or its generalization, the multilateration algorithm.
 These algorithms are explained in @multilateration.
-To obtain an absolute position the relative position can be added to the absolute position of an anchor node.
+To obtain an absolute position, the relative position can be added to the absolute position of an anchor node.

 #v(.4em)